-Managing Variables
+Managing variables

 Use UPPERCASE_WITH_UNDERSCORES format for environment variable names (e.g.,

-DATABASE_URL, API_KEY).Importing Environment Variables
+DATABASE_URL, API_KEY).Importing environment variables

-You can import multiple environment variables at once using standard .env file format:Supported Format
+You can import multiple environment variables at once using standard .env file format:Supported format

 The import feature supports standard .env file format:- Each line should contain a single variable in